Aditya-171/ML-from-Scratch/README.md

 ## Objective
-### This Repo aims to contains warious topic/techniques of Machine learning, which is easy to understand ans is implemented from scratch.
+### This Repo aims to contains warious topic/techniques of Machine learning, which is easy to understand and is implemented from scratch.

 ------------------------------------------------------------------------------------------------------------
 #### Content of this repo